ministryofjustice/tsung-wrapper/README.md

 The url will be appended to the base_url defined in the environment configuration.

+## Dynamic variable definition and substitution

+Dynamic variables can be defined in special snippets located in the congig/dynvars folder.
+They can be included into a session under the dynvars section, specifying the name of the dynamic variable snippet, and the namne to be given to the variable so that it can later be referred to in snippets, e.g

+		session:
+			dynvars:
+				username: randomstr12
+				userid: random_num6

+		  snippets:
+		    - hit_landing_page
+		    - hit_register_page

+The above session delares that there are two dynamic variables used, the one defined in config/dynvars/randomstr12.yml and will be assigned the name 'username', and the one defined in config/dynvars/randomnum6.yml and will be assigned the name userid.

+These dynamic variables can be referred to in subsequent snippets as %%_username%% and %%_userid%%.

+### Types of dynamic variables

+There are three kinds of dynamic variables that can be defined:
+	* random string
+	* random number
+	* result of an Erlan function

+#### Defining a random string

+		dynvar:
+			type: random_string
+			length: 10

+As may be guessed, this will generate a 10-byte random string that with the name 'email_first_part'.
+This can be referred to in subsequent requests as %%_email_first_part%%, e.g.

+		request:
+		  thinktime: 6
+		  name: Login
+		  url: '/user/login'
+		  http_method: POST
+		  params:
+		    email:  %%_email_first_part%%@test.com
+		    password: %%_password%%
+		    submit: Sign in

+#### Defining a random number

+		dynvar:
+			type: random_number
+			start: 1
+			end:  500000

+#### Defining an Erlang Function

+Erlang functions can be used to generate output:

+	dynvar:
+		type: erlang
+		code: datetime_str

+	This will load the erlang fucntion defined in config/erlang/datetime_str.
+Whenever you want to use this in a request, you can refer to it by its name, e.g. '%%_today%%'.

 ## Command line usage

     wrap [-e <environment>] -x|-r session_name